JashanBansal0708/GraphQL/MyCheatSheet.md

 > All mutations as update, delete, create are in the source files
 > Subscriptions for real time data handling

+> Babel spread operator transform plugin required to use spread operator

 ## ES6 operations used

 > spread operator for create an object copy as obj = { ...obj }
 > destructuring objects and arrays
 > Enums as a new data type.
 Bound a particular number of constant values to their variables